tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 </tr>
 </table>

 My publication-fear was deeply rooted in how I chose to display my writing.
 I have a buried desire to publish my more thoughtful work so I designed with that ideal in mind.

-The consequence of doing caused me to feel trapped and I, very effectively, throttled my own creativity.
-What other boxes am I creating in?
+The consequence of doing so made me to feel trapped and I, very effectively, throttled my own creativity.

 <hr class="--small">